 Since I’ve published Tilly’s Very Bad Day I figure I should update my painting guide for the Thirty Years War (1618-1648).
 This is the guide for the Generals throughout the war, of whatever nationality.

-But in the field they’w wear what they liked.
+But in the field they’d wear what they liked.
 Just like the the Cavalry in the Thirty Years War.
 And just like the cavalry they probably wore less armour as the war progressed.
 Gustavus Adolphus never wore armour.

 For each personality I’ve put the photos in order of what I think was likely in the field.

-what the figure manufacturers show
+What the figure manufacturers show

 I thought I’d start with a couple of photos of miniatures.
 They should how Khurasan Miniatures thinks generals should be painted.